-The net performance and the Ongoing Charge Figure relate to Participation Class Z of the Goldman Sachs Dutch Residential Mortgage Fund Non NHG (NL), in which the Hybrid Fund (NL) participates.
-The expenses associated with investing in the Goldman Sachs Dutch Residential Mortgage Fund Non NHG (NL) - Z are included in the all-in fee of Participation Class N and I of the Fund and are therefore not additionally charged to these Participation Classes.
+The net performance and the Ongoing Charge Figure relate to Participation Class Z of the Goldman Sachs Dutch Residential Mortgage Fund Non NHG (NL), in which the Hybrid Index Fund (NL) participates.
+The expenses associated with investing in the Goldman Sachs Dutch Residential Mortgage Fund Non NHG (NL) - Z are included in the all-in fee of Participation Class I of the Fund and are therefore not additionally charged to this Participation Class.